paninebaluy/infocaramel_back/README.md

 This repository holds News Explorer back end on Express.js and a database on MongoDB via Mongoose.
 JWT tokens are stored in http request cookies.
 Server-side validation is handled with celebrate library, requests and errors are logged with winston.
-Requests are protected with helmet and express-rate-limit.
+Server is protected with helmet and express-rate-limit.
 Both http and https requests are allowed.

 ## Availability